animate1978/MB-Lab-docs/docs/proxy.rst

 * Scaled to the MB-Lab Base model

 The assets need to be scaled to size with an MB-Lab mesh.
-Use some of the assets found in the MB-Lab project as reference.
+It is common to use an MB-Lab character.

 * Named the same in Outliner as well as filename